BITSS-OPA/opa-wealthtax/interactive_visualization/README.md

 To launch the app, see the runApp.R script.

-More capability to tune other parameters to come!
+Improved capabilities and the ability to tune other parameters to come!